 - Upper Conveyance.
 Projects needed in the upper conveyance part of the system.
-In 2024, the largest project is the Headworks Intake Modifications project.
-This is Phase 3 of the US Army Corps of Engineers' Mud Mountain Dam Fish Passage Project to improve how water is diverted from the White River to Lake Tapps and to reduce sediment in the flowline. - Lower Conveyance.
-Projects to improve critical assets in the lower conveyance portion of the White River-Lake Tapps Reservoir system, such as the Powerhouse valves, the Forebay facility, and the Penstocks.
-A value analysis study needs to be conducted to prioritize the projects. - Lake Tapps Reservoir.
+In 2025, the largest project is the Headworks Intake Modifications project.
+This is Phase 3 of the US Army Corps of Engineers' Mud Mountain Dam Fish Passage Project to improve how water is diverted from the White River to the Lake Tapps Reservoir and to reduce sediment in the flowline. - Lower Conveyance.
+Projects to improve critical assets in the lower conveyance portion of the White River-Lake Tapps Reservoir system, such as the Powerhouse valves and Penstocks.
+A near-term project is replacing or rehabilitating the Tunnel Intake Gate to provide access and safely execute remediation and ongoing maintenance work in the lower conveyance. - Lake Tapps Reservoir.
 Projects needed in the Lake Tapps Reservoir.
-In 2024 Cascade will continue design work for improvements to Dikes 9 and 10 to reduce the risk for seepage and seismic failure.
-However, construction will be deferred until 2026 or later when more funding capacity is available. - SCADA and Security.
-In early 2023 Cascade completed the Supervisory Control and Data Acquisition System (SCADA) and Security Improvements Project. - Facilities.
-Projects to improve Cascade's facilities throughout the White River Lake Tapps Reservoir Project, such as trespassing mitigation measures. - Equipment.
-Annual placeholder amounts for the purchase of equipment both new and replacement equipment that are necessary to operate and maintain the White River Lake Tapps Reservoir system. - IT Infrastructure.
-Placeholders for the purchase of equipment necessary for a reliable information technology (IT) system, ensuring that sensitive data is protected and Cascade can continue to run smoothly. - Meters and Bellevue-Issaquah Pipeline (BIP): Placeholders for: 1) the purchase of existing meters that Cascade or other agencies own but Cascade is responsible for the cost of the replacement; 2) the transfer of meter ownership from a member to Cascade; and 3) protect inplace or relocate a section of the Bellevue-Issaquah Pipeline for work associated with a Washington Department of Transportation (WSDOT) culvert replacement project. - Capital Risk: The contingency line provides a reserve for unforeseen and/or emergency needs that are likely to occur with the 100-plus-year-old infrastructure that Cascade purchased from PSE.
-These funds will only be spent if they are needed. - Seattle Agreement: The Seattle Agreement provides Cascade with 33.3 MGD of water through 2039 to serve members' retail customers.
-Under the Agreement, Cascade makes three capacity reservation payments, the last of which is due in 2024. - Tacoma Agreement: The Tacoma Agreement provides Cascade with up to 8.0 MGD of water through 2042.
-This program reflects the annual payments to Tacoma.
-In 2030 the payment decreases to \$1M.
+If staffing is available, Cascade will complete design work for improvements to Dike 9 and 10 and conduct permitting in 2025 and 2026 with construction beginning in 2027. - Facilities.
+Projects to improve Cascade's facilities throughout the White River Lake Tapps Reservoir system, such as trespassing mitigation measures. - Equipment.
+Annual placeholder amounts for the purchase of equipment both new and replacement equipment - that are necessary to operate and maintain the White River - Lake Tapps Reservoir system. - IT Infrastructure.
+Placeholders for the purchase of equipment necessary for a reliable information technology (IT) system, ensuring that sensitive data is protected and Cascade can continue to run smoothly. - Meters and Bellevue-Issaquah Pipeline (BIP): Placeholders for: 1) the purchase of existing meters that Cascade or other agencies own but Cascade is responsible for the cost of the replacement; 2) the transfer of meter ownership from a member to Cascade; and 3) relocate a section of the Bellevue-Issaquah Pipeline for work associated with a Washington Department of Transportation (WSDOT) culvert replacement project. - Capital Risk: The contingency line provides a reserve for unforeseen and/or emergency needs that are likely to occur with the 100-plus-year-old infrastructure that Cascade purchased from PSE.
+These funds will only be spent if they are needed. - Tacoma Agreement: This program reflects the annual payments to Tacoma based on the 2012 Amended Agreement.
+As noted earlier, the two new Tacoma agreements signed in 2025 will replace the 2012 Amended Agreement and provide a restructured payment stream.
+The restructured payments are not yet reflected in the six-year CIP. - Cascade Supply Program (CSP): Connecting Cascade members to the Tacoma system by the early 2040s will include transmission and distribution mains, storage tanks, a chlorination station, and other facilities.
+In 2025, Cascade will focus on hiring a Program and Engineering Support consultant to provide Cascade with strategic and tactical programmatic support throughout the duration of the program.